Why You’re Losing Top Talent with Contingent Recruiting

 Inconsistent Candidate Experience

 The candidate experience is critical, particularly for top talent who have the luxury of being selective.
 Contingent recruiting can lead to an inconsistent or even negative candidate experience.
 The fast-paced nature of the process may result in poor communication, unclear expectations, and a lack of personalized attention.
 Candidates who feel undervalued or rushed through the process are more likely to disengage, even if they were initially interested in the role.
+See how contingent recruiting can hurt the candidate experience.

 Lower Commitment from Recruiters